exosite-archive/exoline/README.md

 Building for Windows
 --------------------

-You can build Exoline as a Windows executable.
-On a Windows machine, do this:
+If you want to build your own Exoline Window executable and/or installer instead of using a [pre-built one](https://github.com/exosite/exoline/releases/), do this:

 - install Python (make sure bitness matches the machine. pywin32 cares about this.)
 - [pip-win](https://sites.google.com/site/pydatalog/python/pip-for-windows)